SOLAS-TTRPG/SOLAS/v2/SOLAS Handbook.md

 **Heart.** Your overall health, equal to your level times your constitution, plus five.

 **Focus.** Your maximum focus is equal to your mind score.
 If your focus is greater than one, you have the ability to cast spells!
+You can have access to a number of spells equal to your Mind score, and can swap what you have ready during rests.

-### Boons
+### Selecting Boons
 As your ability grows, you gain boons: unique abilities that shape how you can interact with the world.
 You select a boon at level one, and every three levels after that (four, seven, ten, etc.).

+## Boons
+Unique abilities that shape how you can interact with the world.
+These generally will affect how effective you are in combat, but sometimes they can come in handy in unlikely places!

-#### Strength Boons
+### Strength Boons
 **Minimum Two Strength**

 - [Barbarian](boons/Strength/Barbarian.md)
 - [Swashbuckler](boons/Strength/Swashbuckler.md)

-#### Dexterity Boons
+### Dexterity Boons
 **Minimum Two Dexterity**

 - [Monk](boons/Dexterity/Monk.md)
 - [Rogue](boons/Dexterity/Rogue.md)

-#### Constitution Boons
+### Constitution Boons
 **Minimum Two Constitution**

 - [Paladin](boons/Constitution/Paladin.md)
 - [Ranger](boons/Constitution/Ranger.md)

-#### Mind Boons
+### Mind Boons
 **Minimum Two Mind**

 - [Arcanist](boons/Mind/Arcanist.md)
 - [Devotant](boons/Mind/Devotant.md)
 - [Evoker](boons/Mind/Evoker.md)

-### Spellcasting
-If your focus is above one, you have the ability to cast spells!
-You can have a number of spells memorized equal to your maximum focus.
-You can swap which spells you have memorized when you rest.

 ## Leveling Up
 After a few fights or an important story arc, the Game Master may determine that your character levels up!
 You may add a point to one of your character's abilities, and at appropriate levels you gain another boon (or take an upgrade to a boon you already have).